-Despite the applicability of these separation of variables integral equation-based solvers to bodies of revolution, wideband solvers have yet to be implemented that are applicable in both the genus-one case and in the low-frequency regime (as $\omega\to 0$).
-This is mainly due to two reasons: (1) constructing high-order accurate Nystr\"om methods (including quadrature) for the so-called modal Green's functions~\cite{conway_cohl} is somewhat technical, and (2) existing integral equation methods suffered from ill-conditioning due to \emph{dense-mesh breakdown} and \emph{topological breakdown}~\cite{cools-2009,EpGr,EpGrOn} in the static limit.
-The algorithm of this paper, based on the recent generalized Debye source formulations of Maxwell fields~\cite{EpGr,EpGrOn} overcomes both of these obstacles.
-The past few years has seen several developments in electrostatic and acoustic scattering from bodies of revolution~\cite{helsing_2014,young}.
-Only the work of~\cite{liu2016efficient} fully treated the vector-valued integral equation case, but used the method of fundamental solutions~\cite{barnett2008stability,fairweather1998method} instead of the direct boundary integral discretization.
-In this work, we provide a more thorough discussion of the calculations required in the vector case as it is more complicated than the scalar case.
-Classically, scattering from bodies of revolution was very popular in the electrical engineering community.
-We do not seek to review the entire literature, as it is too broad, but rather point out relevant previous work when discussing particular topics: quadrature, kernel evaluation, and integral equation conditioning.
+Despite the applicability of integral equation-based solvers to bodies of revolution, however, wideband solvers have yet to be implemented that are robust in the genus-one case and in the low-frequency regime.
+There are two principal difficulties here: (1) constructing high-order accurate Nystr\"om methods (including quadrature) for the so-called modal Green's functions~\cite{conway_cohl} is somewhat technical, and (2) existing integral equation methods suffered from ill-conditioning due to \emph{dense-mesh breakdown} and \emph{topological breakdown}~\cite{cools-2009,EpGr,EpGrOn} in the static limit.
+The algorithm of the present paper, based on the recent generalized Debye source formulations of Maxwell fields~\cite{EpGr,EpGrOn}, overcomes both of these obstacles.

+The past few years have seen several methodological developments in electrostatic and acoustic scattering from bodies of revolution that should be noted~\cite{helsing_2014,young}.
+The vector-valued case is treated in~\cite{liu2016efficient}, but with the method of fundamental solutions~\cite{barnett2008stability,fairweather1998method} rather than an on-surface boundary integral discretization.
+In this work, we provide a thorough discussion of the calculations required in the vector case, as it is more involved than the scalar case.
+There is a substantial literature on scattering from bodies of revolution in the electrical engineering community which we do not seek to review here.
+We refer the reader to the papers and books mentioned above.
+We will point out relevant previous work when discussing particular topics: quadrature, kernel evaluation, and integral equation conditioning.